llebkered/ci-starterkit/readme.md

 You can use either Compass or Gulp to compile the SASS.

 ### SMACSS
-Based on Mina Markham's Sassy Starter https://github.com/minamarkham/sassy-starter
+Based on Mina Markham's old V1 Sassy Starter https://github.com/minamarkham/sassy-starter

 ### Twig